cbourke/CSCE155-C-Lab10/readme.md

     -   `mlb.c`

-    through the handin and verify your program compiles and runs using the grader.
+    and verify your program compiles and runs.

 2. Even if you worked with a partner, you *both* should turn in all files.